zenml-io/zenml/examples/e2e/README.md

 ## 📦 What's in the box?

-The ZenML E2E project project demonstrates how the most important steps of the ML Production Lifecycle can be implemented in a reusable way remaining agnostic to the underlying infrastructure, and how to integrate them together into pipelines serving Training and Batch Inference purposes.
+The Supply Chain Forecasting project demonstrates how the most important steps of the ML Production Lifecycle can be implemented in a reusable way remaining agnostic to the underlying infrastructure, and how to integrate them together into pipelines serving Training and Batch Inference purposes.